 First choose the specific jetway you want to animate.
 You could either look up the coordinate of the jetway in your World Editor or you simply open the Test Arrangement dropdown in the Authoring Tool.
 You will see different test sliders.
 By moving them around you can drive the associated animation.
 Click and slide through all shown coordinates until you found the jetway object you were looking for.

-You can integrate a Visual Docking Guidance System or a Marshaller to every parking position no matter if they use a jetway or not.
-Place the relevant object from the dockings directory in your scenery.
+You can integrate a Marshaller to every parking position no matter if they use a jetway or not.
+Place the relevant object from the dockings directory in the SAM3 Library.
 There are no requirements in terms of range or angle to the parking position.
 To activate the objects open the Authoring tool (Docking Points tab).
 You will see a list of coordinates of your objects.
 You have to define a parking position for each so the easiest way is to load a flight / move the aircraft at each spot and simply click Copy Aircraft Location.